Feed Mycotoxin Detoxifiers Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- March 2025: Cargill introduced its new Notox brand of advanced mycotoxin management tools which leverages cutting-edge technology for superior binding efficiency.
-The company is emphasizing a data-driven approach, utilizing its extensive mycotoxin database to track global contamination risks in real-time and provide customers with risk assessment tools like the Mycotoxin Impact Calculator (MIC).
+- March 2025: Cargill, Incorporated, introduced its new Notox brand of advanced mycotoxin management tools, which leverages cutting-edge technology for superior binding efficiency.
+The company is emphasizing a data-driven approach, utilizing its extensive mycotoxin database to track global contamination risks in real-time and provide customers with risk assessment tools such as the Mycotoxin Impact Calculator (MIC).

-- October 2025: Alltech launched its next-generation Mycosorb Evo range of mycotoxin binders, designed for enhanced efficacy against a wider spectrum of mycotoxins, including DON, fusaric acid, and Penicillium-derived toxins.
+- October 2025: Alltech, Inc., launched its next-generation Mycosorb Evo range of mycotoxin binders, designed for enhanced efficacy against a wider spectrum of mycotoxins, including fusaric acid, and Penicillium-derived toxins.

 - September 2024: CABI (Centre for Agriculture and Bioscience International) research validated the industrial feasibility of their Aflasafe biocontrol products, confirming a four-year shelf stability that is resilient to variations in storage temperature and packaging material.